Frequently Asked Questions

 Just separate them with a , (comma), e.g. Margot Robbie,Brad Pitt,Leonardo di Caprio — take a look at this example.

-Ratings available in advanced search are based on the Motion Picture Association (MPA) film rating system used for films distributed in the United States.
-Meaning is as follows (source: TMDB):
+Ratings are based on the Motion Picture Association (MPA) film rating system used in the United States:

-- PG-13 - Some material may be inappropriate for children under 13.
-Films given this rating may contain sexual content, brief or partial nudity, some strong language and innuendo, humor, mature themes, political themes, terror and/or intense action violence.
-However, bloodshed is rarely present.
-This is the minimum rating at which drug content is present.
+Some material may be inappropriate for children under 13.
+May contain sexual content, brief nudity, some strong language, mature themes, and/or intense action violence.

-- PG - Some material may not be suitable for children under 10.
-These films may contain some mild language, crude/suggestive humor, scary moments and/or violence.
-No drug content is present.
-There are a few exceptions to this rule.
-A few racial insults may also be heard.
+Some material may not be suitable for children under 10.
+May contain mild language, crude humor, scary moments and/or mild violence.

 A decade is a period of ten years that begins with a year ending in 0.
 So for example if "1950s" is selected, the search will return movies with release date between January 1, 1950 and December 31, 1959.